-Once the inflation valves are installed, inflate the air springs and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings.
-First, release the air pressure from the system.
-Push the collar towards the body of the fitting and pull out the tube.
-If a leak is detected where the brass straight fitting screws into the air spring, remove the tubing and screw the brass fitting into the spring one additional turn or until the leak stops.
-Reinsert the tubing and inflate the air springs and check for leaks as noted above.
+Once the inflation valves are installed inflate the air helper springs to 70 psi. and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
+The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting and then pulling out the tube.
+If a leak is detected where the brass elbow fitting screws into the spring, remove the tubing (see trouble shooting section of the operating instruction manual for removal procedure), then screw the elbow into the spring one additional turn or until the leak stops.
+Reinstall the tubing and reinflate the air springs and check for leaks as noted above.